-The USAF expanded the EIAP process to address specific air quality concerns through AFI 32-7040, Air Quality Compliance and Resource Management.
-The Air Force Air Quality EIAP Guide Volume I & II implements the air quality requirements of AFI 32-7040 and outlines the steps for the analysis of air quality related environmental impacts on installations in the U.S. and abroad.
+The USAF expanded the EIAP process to address specific air quality concerns through AFMAN 32-7002, Environmental Compliance and Pollution Prevention.
+The Air Force Air Quality EIAP Guide Volume I & II implements the air quality requirements of AFMAN 32-7002 and outlines the steps for the analysis of air quality related environmental impacts on installations in the U.S. and abroad.
 The policies and procedures set forth in the guidance are designed to ensure USAF compliance with NEPA and the CEQ regulations as they relate to air quality.
 See the Air Force Air Quality EIAP Guide Volume I for a more detailed discussion.

-3.1 Air Quality EIAP Levels
+4.1 Air Quality EIAP Levels

 Generally speaking, actions that trigger an assessment under NEPA will also require a conformity evaluation if the action will be located in a nonattainment or maintenance area.
 As such, the USAF conducts NEPA and GCR assessments in tandem within the EIAP process.
 The EIAP process starts with the office formally initiating a proposed action (the "proponent") by submitting an AF Form 813, Request for Environmental Impact Analysis, to begin the environmental impact analysis process.
-The air quality EIAP process then proceeds through up to three progressive levels of assessment (see Figure 3-1, Air Quality EIAP Process) based on significance thresholds.
+The air quality EIAP process then proceeds through up to three progressive levels of assessment (see Figure 4-1, Air Quality EIAP Process).
+An assessment only proceeds to the next level if the current level's insignificance criteria (indicator) is exceeded.
 The goal is to exit the air quality EIAP process at the lowest possible level.

-3.2 Level I, Exempt Action Screening
+4.2 Level I, Exempt Action Screening

 Under this level, the proposed action is assessed to determine if a formal Air Quality Assessment is required.
-If no air emissions will occur or the proposed action is exempt from NEPA and the GCR, no further action is required.
-Details on Level I screenings are address in the Air Force Air Quality EIAP Guide Volume I.
+If no air emissions will occur or the proposed action is exempt from NEPA and the GCR, this indicated the action is insignificant and no further assessment is required.
+Details on Level I exemption screenings are address in the Air Force Air Quality EIAP Guide Volume I.